mmbman/Katagiri/blue-cliff-record.md

 title: "Blue Cliff Record"
 ---

 Katagiri Roshi gave talks on the cases of the *Blue Cliff Record* (*Hekiganroku*) from 1979 to 1989.
 Listed below are the talks that are present in the online audio archive.
+[List without summaries](blue-cliff-record-nosum)

 ---